swift2931/cleanarchitecturesucks/README.md

 The main reason is Swift.
 Extension and value type should completely change the way you structure your code, among other Swift features.

 ## Try it
 I archived my Medium posts in /posts.
-You can read it at your leisure.
+Here is [the list](https://swift2931.github.io/cleanarchitecturesucks/posts/index.html).

 Note that some links may be broken since I got banned.

 It's safe to say at this point, almost a decade after Swift is born, I have some unique takes on usage of Swift that you won't find it anywhere else.